RSU taxes for product managers

 Email us

-tax treatment does not depend on your job title; the is wage income regardless of role.
+tax treatment does not depend on job title; the is wage income regardless of role.

-• How a job change affects across two employers.
+• How a mid-year job change affects across two W-2s.

-• State reporting if you moved or worked remotely.
+• State reporting if you moved for a new PM role or went remote.

 Common mistake

 Assuming a new employer's picks up where the last one left off.
-Each employer withholds based on what it pays you, so two partial-year employers can together under-.
+Each employer withholds based only on what it pays you — two partial-year W-2s can together under- when filed jointly or at higher brackets.

 Example scenario (hypothetical)